Reclinervellus nielseni

 Reclinervellus nielseni is one of the spider-ectoparasitoids belonging to the Polysphincta genus-group (Hymenoptera, Ichneumonidae, Pimplinae) and utilizes exclusively Cyclosa spiders (Araneae, Araneidae) as hosts.
-The species is distributed through Canada region (from Britain to Japan) but is rather sparse.
-Host spider species is different in accordance with the region, that is Cyclosa conica in Europe whereas Cyclosa argenteoalba in Japan.
+The species is distributed from Britain to Japan but is rather sparse.

-Host manipulation
+Behavior

-Reclinervellus nielseni is known to manipulate web-building behavior of the host spider (Cyclosa argenteoalba) to modify an original fragile orb-web into a simple and durable web with conspicuous web decorations.
+Reclinervellus nielseni is known to manipulate web-building behavior of the host spider to modify an original fragile orb-web into a simple and durable web with conspicuous web decorations.
+The host spider species is different in accordance with the region, that is Cyclosa conica in Europe whereas Cyclosa argenteoalba in Japan.
 The modified web is derived from a pre-programmed resting web constructed before spiders' molting, verified by the conformity of web shape and the presence of specific web decoration.
-The web decorations are thought to serve as a web-advertiser toward flying and potential web destroyers (birds and insects).
-Although the molting web structure usually only the two days the spider takes to molt, the larvae remain within their spider-cocoon for up to ten days before hatching.
+The web decorations are thought to serve as a web-advertiser toward flying potential web destroyers (birds and insects).
+The web is conspicuous under ultraviolet light, and stronger than the typical resting web.
+Although the molting web structure usually only lasts the two days the spider takes to molt, the larvae remain within their spider-cocoon for up to ten days before hatching.